 Generally, in a data model, we have parent tables and child tables.
 And they both are connected by a relationship line.

-If the presence of an entity or row in a child table depends on a row or entity in a parent table, then the relationship is represented by thick line by connecting these two tables.
-This is called Identifying relationship.
+If the presence of an entity or row in a child table depends on a row or entity in a parent table, then the relationship is represented by a thick line by connecting these two tables.
+This is called Identifying relationships.

-The primary key of the table is connected with the standalone column in the same table, which is called as a Recursive relationship.
+The table’s primary key is connected with the standalone column in the same table, which is called a Recursive relationship.

 4. What is a Surrogate key?

-In practice, a numerical attribute is enforced by a primary key which is called as a surrogate key.
-This key is a replacement for natural keys, instead of having a primary key or composite primary keys, the data modelers will create this key, which is very useful in identifying a record, creating SQL queries software and good performance.
+In practice, a numerical attribute is enforced by a primary key which is called a surrogate key.
+This key is a replacement for natural keys; instead of having a primary key or composite primary keys, the data modellers will create this key, identifying a record, creating SQL queries software, and performing well.

-5. What is Forward Engineering and Reverse Engineering in a data model?
+5. What are Forward Engineering and Reverse Engineering in a data model?

-Reverse Engineering is a process used for creating the data models from database or scripts.
-Data modeling tools have some options to connect with the database through which we can reverse engineer a database into a data model.
+Reverse Engineering is a process used for creating data models from a database or scripts.
+Data modelling tools have some options to connect with the database through which we can reverse engineer a database into a data model.

-6. What is Logical data model, Logical data modeling, Physical data model and Physical data modeling?
+6. What is the Logical data model, Logical data modelling, Physical data model and Physical data modelling?

-A Logical data model is the type of a data model that shows the business requirements that are entire or part of an organization.
+A Logical data model is the type of data model that shows the entire business requirements or part of an organization.
 This is the actual implementation and extension of a conceptual data model.
-They contain Attributes, Entity, Super Type, Alternate key, Primary key, Rule, Relationship, Inversion key entry etc. The approach through which logical data models are created is called as logical data modeling.
+They contain Attributes, Entity, Super Type, Alternate key, Primary key, Rule, Relationship, Inversion key entry, etc. The approach through which logical data models are created is called logical data modelling.

-The physical data model includes all essential tables, relationship, database properties for the implementation of databases.
+The physical data model includes all essential tables, relationships, database properties for the implementation of databases.
 Physical storage, Indexing strategy, Performance are essential parameters of a physical model.
-The important object in a database is a table which contains rows and columns.
-The approach through which physical data models are created is called as physical data modeling.
+The important object in a database is a table that contains rows and columns.
+The approach through which physical data models are created is called as physical data modelling.

 7. What is the main difference between Snow Flake Schema and Star Flake Schema?

-It is a term which is used for how much amount of data we have for a specified dimension or entity of the model.
-It impacts aggregation that depends upon how deep does the joining of members of sparse dimension was formed.
-If the merging is a lot, and these combinations are empty or do not have any type of data, then to generate space to store those aggregations would be a useless and the database also will become huge.
+It is a term that is used for how much amount of data we have for a specified dimension or entity of the model.
+It impacts aggregation that depends on how deep the joining of members of the sparse dimension was formed.
+If the merging is a lot, and these combinations are empty or do not have any type of data, then to generate space to store those aggregations would be useless, and the database also will become huge.

-An entity can be broken down or split into many sub-entities and they can be grouped by some features.
+An entity can be broken down or split into many sub-entities, and some features can group them.
 Each sub-entity will be having attributes, which are relevant to that entity.
-These entities are called as subtype entities.
-The attributes which are common to every entity are placed to higher or super level entity, which is called as a supertype entity.
+These entities are called subtype entities.
+The common attributes to every entity are placed to a higher or super level entity, which is called a supertype entity.

-10. What are Relational data modeling, conceptual Data model, and conceptual data modeling?
+10. What are Relational data modelling, conceptual Data model, and conceptual data modelling?

-The Relational data modeling is the visual representation of objects in a relational database which is usually normalized.
+Relational data modelling is the visual representation of objects in a relational database which is usually normalized.
 And the table contains rows and columns.

-The conceptual data model has all major relationships and entities, which does not have any detailed level of information about attributes and is very used in the beginning of the planning phase.
-Data modelers create this data model and pass that model to the functional team for the review.
-The approach through which conceptual data models are created is termed as conceptual data modeling.
+The conceptual data model has all major relationships and entities, which do not have any detailed information about attributes and is very used at the beginning of the planning phase.
+Data modellers create this data model and pass that model to the functional team for review.
+The approach through which conceptual data models are created is termed as conceptual data modelling.

-This has been a guide to List Of Data Modeling Interview Questions and Answers so that the candidate can crackdown these Data Modeling Interview Questions easily.
+This has been a guide to Data Modeling Interview Questions.
+Here we have listed down the top 10 interview questions and answer that are frequently asked in the Interview.
 You may also look at the following articles to learn more –